Skip to Main Content

 CH 341 with CH 342 highly recommended

 Must take placement diagnostic.
 Schools that require two semesters of general chemistry will typically count CH 341 as the second semester (CH 115 does not fulfill the requirement).
-A number of schools require four semesters of chemistry and a semester of biochemistry.
-CH 342 is therefore highly recommended to have 4 semesters of chemistry with lab and a semester of biochemistry without lab.
+A number of schools require four semesters of chemistry (often with labs) and a semester of biochemistry without lab.
+CH 342 is therefore highly recommended with CH 125 (or 126), CH 221, CH 222, and CH 341 in order to have 4 semesters of chemistry with labs on your transcript and a semester of biochemistry without lab.
+HPAC has a letter it can send to schools regarding the Chemistry curriculum at Skidmore, including the one-semester general chemistry.
+Please reach out to the individual programs to discuss their specific requirements.

 General biology two semesters with lab